SigNoz/opentelemetry-python-example/lesson-7-how-to-x/readme.md

+# Lesson 7: Customize metrics streams produced by OpenTelemetry SDK using views

-The programs show how to customize the metric streams produced by the SDK using Views.
+The above code tutorials show how to customize the metric streams produced by the SDK using Views.

 * change_aggregation.py: Shows how to configure to change the default aggregation using name of the instrument
 * configure_temporality.py: Shows how to have multiple exporter with different temporalities